flexmonster/pivot-ionic/README.md

 ## Prerequisites <a id="prerequisites"></a>

-To run a sample application, you will need Node.js and npm.
+To run a sample Ionic Angular application, you will need Node.js and npm.
 [Get it here](https://docs.npmjs.com/getting-started/installing-node) if it's not already installed on your machine.

 ## Installation<a id="installation"></a>
 1) Download the `.zip` archive with the sample project or clone it with the following command: